83% of Amazon sales go through the Buy Box.

 It goes beyond just having inventory.
 Amazon uses the Inventory Performance Index (IPI) to score how well you manage stock.
 Aim for an IPI of 500+ to maintain full Buy Box eligibility and avoid storage limits.

 - Keep 60 days of stock on hand as a baseline.
-Adjust up for seasonal demand
+Adjust up for seasonal demand.

-- Set restock alerts well before you hit zero — by the time you're out, you've already lost weeks of Buy Box time
+- Set restock alerts well before you hit zero.
+By the time you're out, you've already lost weeks of Buy Box time.

 - Watch sell-through trends.
 Amazon's algorithm considers your sales velocity.
-A seller with 30 units and strong sell-through can outperform a seller sitting on excess inventory with slow turns
+A seller with 30 units and strong sell-through can outperform a seller sitting on excess inventory with slow turns.

 - Plan for Q4 early.
 If you're managing this in October, you're already late.
-We build inventory plans starting in Q2
+We build inventory plans starting in Q2.

 Customer Feedback: The 24-Hour Rule

 Amazon's SLA requires sellers to respond to customer messages within 24 hours.
-This isn't a suggestion — it directly impacts your Buy Box eligibility.
+This isn't a suggestion.
+It directly impacts your Buy Box eligibility.

 Amazon tracks your response rate and response time across multiple time periods.
 If more than 10% of your messages get a late or no response, your feedback score drops and your Buy Box share shrinks.